Bertil Berthelsson

 Vice Admiral Alfred Erik Bertil Berthelsson (11 April 1902 – 11 February 1977) was a senior naval officer in the Swedish Navy.
-Berthelsson served as flag captain (1951–1953), as Chief of the Naval Staff (1953–1957), as Chief of the Coastal Fleet (1957–1961) and as commanding officer of the Naval Command South (1961–1966).
+Berthelsson served as flag captain (1951–1953), as Chief of the Naval Staff (1953–1957), as Commander-in-Chief of the Coastal Fleet (1957–1961) and as commanding officer of the Naval Command South (1961–1966).

 Early life

 Berthelsson was born on 11 April 1902 in Njurunda Parish, Västernorrland County, Sweden, the son of Alfred Berthelsson, a merchant, and his wife Anna Backman.
 He passed studentexamen in Örebro in 1920, after which in 1921 he enlisted as a telegraphist in the Swedish Navy, where he reached the rank of Corporal.
 After two years of service, mostly on the torpedo cruiser HSwMS Claes Horn, Berthelsson was accepted in the summer of 1923 as a naval cadet and underwent regular training at the Royal Swedish Naval Academy.

 Career

 Berthelsson was commissioned as a naval officer in 1926 with the rank of acting sub-lieutenant.
 After service as an acting sub-lieutenant on the coastal defence ship Sverige with Göran Wahlström as executive officer and long voyage with the cruiser HSwMS Fylgia to South America, Berthelsson began his training as an air scout.
 During the 1930s, he came during a number of different tours of duty to deal with the air operational issues in the navy, during which he served for a year 1933-34 in the Air Staff.
 During the same period, he underwent training as a torpedo officer with tours of duty on the destroyers Ehrensköld and Klas Horn.
 These tours were a good preparation for Berthelsson's passing of the Royal Swedish Naval Staff College's General Course in the winter of 1932-33, which was followed by a Staff Course in the winter of 1934-35.
 This laid the foundation for decades of work in staff service - on board and ashore - as well as in various investigations.
 In 1936-37 he served on the coastal defence ship Sverige as an adjutant in the Winter Squadron (Vintereskadern) and in 1937 on the cruiser Gotland as an adjutant of the School Department.
 This was followed by service in the Naval Staff, among other things as a press officer until the spring of 1939.
 The contact with the press that he thereby received, he maintained throughout his subsequent service, which benefited him during work in various investigations.